arnavt78/Popup-Prompt/README.md

 Version **1.2.0** is set to include...

--   Added a new methods in the `Popup` class called `componentCalendar`.
-This displays a calendar for the user to select a date from.
+-   Added an `options` object to some methods in the `Popup` class, and also other methods.
+-   Added an object instead of an array on the `location` and `size` parameters in some components and the window creation.
 -   Fixed a few bugs.

 ## Usage